KomodoPlatform/developer-docs/docs/basic-docs/essential-rpc/jumblr.md

 * Leave your node running until the balance in your first address reaches below 10.024 KMD and the destination address receives the correct amount.

 ::: warning
 Jumblr is created to be resistant against time-based analysis.
 Because of this, Jumblr is purposefully designed not to be fast.
-You will need to leave your computer/node running for several hours for the process to finish.
+You will need to leave your node running for several hours for the process to finish.
 :::

 For a more detailed description of Jumblr, please read Section IV of our [whitepaper](https://komodoplatform.com/whitepaper).